MathiasLorenz/hangman-rs/README.md

 # hangman-rs

 Small implementation of the 'hangman' game to practice Rust.
-Write the secret word (word to guess) in the `secret_word.txt` file and run the executable.
+Write the secret word (word to guess) in a file called `secret_word.txt` in the same location as the program and run the executable.

 ## Rules